Review in short: This film is a total Jellicle Cat-astrophe worth clawing out your eyes and running meow-t the door.

 If you're unaware of the plot of Cats, because who even understands what Cats is about, I'll try explain: a group of 'Jellicle cats' (yeah, I have no idea either) who basically compete to be chosen by Old Deuteronomy (Judi Dench) at the Jellicle ball as a sacrifice so that they can die and be reborn with a fresh start if their current life is horrific.
 Yes, I'm not kidding.
 Every year, these cats are so depressed by their own existence that they all compete, wanting to die and hopefully end up in a better musical.

-For the purposes of this review, I won’t superly judge the storyline itself because Cats itself is absolutely insane, so of course, a film adaptation would naturally make no sense and make you question how this was even greenlit, or who even pitched this to studio execs and they were like “Yep!
-There’s a wide demographic for that!”, despite the literal hundreds of other musicals that would make better films.
+For the purposes of this review, I won't judge the storyline itself because Cats itself is absolutely insane, so of course, a film adaptation would naturally make no sense and thus make you question how this was even greenlit, or who even pitched this to studio execs and they were like "Yep!
+There's a wide demographic for that!", despite the literal hundreds of other musicals that would make better films.
 I mean, seriously, how on earth did a Cats movie come out before Wicked?
 But, I can judge it on literally everything else.
 So, the claws are coming out.

 I never thought I'd see Elba with a hairy body with chiselled, cat-defined abs wearing a Freddy Krueger-esque hat, but here we are.